-BHRS is establishing a medication assisted treatment strategic partner workgroup.
+BHRS is establishing a medication assisted treatment strategic partner workgroup that will begin on or before October 31, 2017.
 This workgroup is tasked for developing resources and procedures for access to buprenorphine naloxone and disulfiram.

 Recovery Services (ASAM Dimension 6): Recovery services are important to the beneficiary's recovery and wellness.
 As part of the assessment and treatment needs of dimension 6, recovery environment of the ASAM criteria and during the transition planning process, beneficiaries will be linked to applicable recovery services.
 The treatment community becomes a therapeutic agent through whom patients are empowered and prepared to manage their health and health care.
 Therefore, treatment must emphasize the patients central role in managing their health, use of effective self-management support strategies, and the organization of internal and community resources to provide ongoing self-management support to patients.
 Services are provided as medically necessary.